Improve the Well-Being of Individuals, Families and Communities

-Point Park’s practical emphasis is on community-based participatory action research, community advocacy and outreach, and community program evaluation.
-We train our students to work for community mental health outreach programs, and community focused non-profit organizations.
-This program will also prepare students for further graduate studies in psychology or related fields.
+Our practical emphasis is on community-based participatory action research, community advocacy and outreach and community program evaluation.
+We train our students to work for community mental health outreach programs and community focused nonprofit organizations while also preparing them for further graduate studies in psychology or related fields.

-Point Park's 36-credit Master of Arts program focuses on the following two important subfields of psychology:
+Our 36-credit Master of Arts program focuses on two important subfields of psychology:

 - Clinical psychology - Primarily concerned with promoting mental health and well-being